joely-w/Visium/README.md

 Documentation not complete, but to get started go to `/docs/SETUP.md`.

 ## Docs 😎
-Everything static can be found in `src/static`.
+Everything static (e.g. HTML/CSS and JS) can be found in `src/static`.

 I've started writing docs for deployment wrt CERN, which can be found in `docs`.